SB-2281

 Plain Language

-Health care providers using AI to make or substantially factor into consequential decisions must designate and maintain AI oversight personnel.
-This person must be a natural person with qualifications, experience, and expertise to effectively evaluate AI outputs in health care — and may be a third-party contractor.
-The oversight person must both (1) monitor the provider's AI systems on an ongoing basis and (2) before any AI output is used in a consequential decision, affirmatively review, evaluate, and then validate or override the output.
-This is a mandatory human-in-the-loop requirement: no AI output may be acted upon for a consequential decision without prior human review and an affirmative validation or override decision.
-The Department of Health will adopt rules specifying required qualifications for oversight personnel.
+Health care providers using AI to make or substantially factor into consequential patient decisions must designate and maintain qualified AI oversight personnel — a natural person with the qualifications, experience, and expertise to evaluate AI outputs in health care.
+This person may be an employee or a contracted third party.
+The oversight personnel must continuously monitor the provider's AI systems and, critically, must review, evaluate, and either validate or override every AI output before it is used in a consequential decision.
+This is a mandatory human-in-the-loop requirement: no consequential AI-informed decision may proceed without affirmative human review and authorization.

 Statutory Text